jsariasgeek/pyunifi/README.md

 # pyunifi
-Api Client For Connect to Unifi Controller and Send Auth Requests
+Api Client For Connect to Unifi Controller and Send Auth Requests.
+Receive JSON data in a POST request with the info for authenticate the user.
+The POST receives (mac_address, access_point, site_id) for authenticate user.

 class Controller